open-metadata/OpenMetadata/openmetadata-docs/content/v1.5.x/how-to-guides/data-quality-observability/quality/tests-yaml.md

 ### Column Values To Be At Expected Location
 Validate the reference value for a column is a the expected geographic location
 > Data will be temporarely stored in memory while the test case is running to validate the location.
 Not data will be permanently stored.
+> France is the only supported location at this time.
+To add any additional location please reach out to the team in our slack support channel

 **Dimension**:
 Accuracy